 The Sporades are a small Greek Island group of around 24 islands.
 They are just north of Euboea on the northeast side of Athens.
 The most popular islands in the Sporades are Alonnisos, Skiathos, Skopelos and Skyros.

 Sporades means basically, the ‘scattered’ islands.
 They are off the beaten path and you’ll find a few great options for a quiet Greek-island holiday.
-They are safe for families and a great location for a romantic Greek getaway.
+They are some of the best Greek islands for families and a great Greek vacation spot for couples.

-According to Kelly from Traveling Mama, the island of Skiathos is a great Greek island for families, and relaxation.
+According to Kelly from Traveling Mama, Skiathos is the best Greek island for families and couples.